Night on the Galactic Railroad: Stage adaptations

 Warabiza, a performing arts company in Akita Prefecture, made a musical version of the story.
 The musical premièred in April 2004 and toured around Japan until March 2007.

 Illustrated e-book

-Illustrated book with music was launched in 2011 as an application for iPad.
+An illustrated book with music was launched in 2011 as an application for iPad.
 Using the final fourth draft of Miyazawa's original as the source text, it has 272 pages.
 Apple Japan has recommended the Japanese version as an educational application.